0330 822 0505

 Why use a mortgage broker instead of a bank?

-In most cases, using an independent mortgage advisor instead of approaching a bank or other type of lender directly will mean you end up with the best possible home loan.
+In most cases, using an independent mortgage advisor instead of approaching a bank or other type of lender directly will result in the best possible home loan.

-Here are some of the key benefits of using a mortgage broker over going direct to the bank:
+Here are some of the key benefits of using a mortgage broker over going directly to the bank:

-- Better deals: Whole-of-market access often means mortgage advisors get better rates.
-There’s more chance of securing a competitive mortgage deal if you have bad credit.
+• Better deals: Whole-of-market access often means mortgage advisors get better rates.
+There’s a greater chance of securing a competitive mortgage deal if you have bad credit.
 Mortgage brokers can also get better deals for self-employed applicants or those with complex income.

-- Help with your credit reports and paperwork: Skilled mortgage advisors can assist with evaluating and optimising your credit reports.
-A broker will also assist with managing all the paperwork during the application process from start to finish.
+• Help with your credit reports and paperwork: Skilled mortgage advisors can evaluate and optimise your credit reports.
+A broker will also manage all the paperwork during the application process from start to finish.

 How long does a mortgage application take through a broker?

-The process itself may involve a few more steps than going direct to a bank, but many people save money in the long run because a broker will help with all of the paperwork and make sure the application doesn’t run into unnecessary delays.
+Although the process itself may involve a few more steps than going directly to a bank, many people save money in the long run because a broker will help with all of the paperwork and ensure the application doesn’t run into unnecessary delays.

 The extra steps involved are often used to explore all your possible options.
-This will make sure that you end up with better rates, accessing the most competitive deals available.
+This will ensure that you end up with better rates and access to the most competitive deals available.

 Maximise your chance of approval with specialist advice from a mortgage expert.